BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 96 ---

-L 12/96 EN Official Journal of the European Union 17.1.2015

 Where only a part of an insurance undertaking's business in a segment *s* is subject to the HRES, the undertaking shall use a standard deviation for NSLT health premium risk of the segment in the calculation of the standard deviation for